wildducktheories/y2j/README.md

 #DESCRIPTION

-This package provides a utilities for transforming JSON to YAML, YAML to JSON and YAML to YAML.
+This package provides filters for transforming JSON to YAML, YAML to JSON and YAML to YAML.

-YAML to YAML transformations are performed by applying a jq filter to a JSON transformation of the YAML input stream and transforming the resulting stream back to YAML.
+YAML to YAML transformations are performed by applying a jq filter to a JSON transformation of the YAML input stream with y2j and transforming the resulting JSON stream back to YAML with j2y.

 The script will use the local instances of jq, python and the required python modules if they exist locally or will use a docker container based on the wildducktheories/y2j image otherwise.